HackersTech/HiddenAudio/README.md

-# HiddenAudio
+# Hidden_Audio
 hide text message or secret in any type of music/audio files (.mp3 , .wav , .m4a ) etc #hide #secret  #text in #audio
-# Hidden_Audio

 ### Advantages -
 - > More advance tool
 - > Easy to use